Shiō Fukuda: Club career

-Professional
+On 22 August 2025, Fukuda was loaned by Karlsruher SC in 2.
+Bundesliga, with an option to buy.

 International career

 Fukuda has represented Japan on all youth categories up to under-19 level, selected multiple times for the national team while at Kamimura Gakuen's Middle and High School.

+Participated in the 2023 FIFA U-20 World Cup as a grade skipping, and on November 18, 2023, at the age of 19, he scored a goal for the Argentina national under-22 football team.